publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831o.md

         (1) __Activities restricted__

-            Any critically undercapitalized insured depository institution shall comply with restrictions prescribed by the Corporation under subsection (i) of this section.
+            Any critically undercapitalized insured depository institution shall comply with restrictions prescribed by the Corporation under subsection (i).

         (2) __Payments on subordinated debt prohibited__